Sree Bhushan Raju: Career

-Sree Bhushan Raju has been working as head of the department of nephrology at NIMS since 2013.
-During his tenure peritoneal Dialysis and Kidney transplantation program has geared up in NIMS Hospital.
-The live related renal transplantation escalated from few to more than 100 per year, Nephrology Dept has adequately utilized Jeevandhan program of Telangana and increased its cadaver transplantation significantly.
+Sree Bhushan Raju has been serving as head of the Department of Nephrology at NIMS since 2013.
+During his tenure the peritoneal dialysis and kidney transplantation program has expanded significantly at NIMS Hospital.
+The live related renal transplantation increased from only a few cases to more than 100 per year, and the Nephrology Dept has adequately utilized the Jeevandhan program of Telangana and increased its cadaver transplantation significantly.

 He, along with several of his students, presented several scientific papers in various national and international conferences.
 He received the best paper award from Japanese Society of Dialysis Therapy in 2007.
 His scientific papers were published in Lancet (Global Burden of Disease), Nephrology Dialysis Transplantation (NDT), Nephrology (Carlton), American Journal of Nephrology, Hemodialysis International, Indian Journal of Nephrology, JAPI, etc. He is one of the principal investigators of CREDENCE, TESTING and ACHIEVE trials and several other clinical trials.
 He was one of the principal investigators of CKD task force to study the prevalence of CKD in India done by ICMR.
 International Society of Nephrology recognized him as Educational Ambassador and Mentor in Mentor - Mentee Programme.

 He was in the Governing Council member of Indian Society of Nephrology (ISN), Indian Society of Organ Transplantation (ISOT), Peritoneal Dialysis Society of India (PDSI), ISN Southern chapter, Indian Academy of Nephrology (IAN).
 He was elected as the hon Secretary of Indian Society of Peritoneal Dialysis (PDSI) in 2019.
 He is reviewer for several peer-reviewed journals and in the editorial board of several journals.
 He is presently the associate editor of Indian Journal of Nephrology.
 He is one of the collaborators for " Global Burden of Disease" (GBD) from India.
 He is the examiner for DM (Nephrology) students of several universities in India as well as the National Board of Examinations.
 He was the organizing secretary of national conferences like IANCON in 2011 and ISOTCON in 2018 besides organising several CMES and workshops.
 He was selected as the academic senate member of Mahatma Gandhi University, Nalgonda and PhD Committee member of Rajiv Gandhi university, Bangalore, Karnataka.

 He is a prolific speaker and delivered lectures in many conferences of nephrology and medicine.
 He also regularly participate in panel discussion on various TV channels like Doordarshan, Tv9, ETV, NTV et and All India Radio.
 He writes columns to the newspapers like Eenadu and Mana Telangana.
 He is a regular writer in popular print media and quoted extensively on various kidney diseases through electronic media.

 He delivered several talks on many YouTube channels on topics related to heath and diseases.
 He has delivered many talks on various channels during COVID-19 pandemic much to the appreciation of Telugu-speaking people all over the world.
 IMA headquarters from Delhi awarded him the Corona warrior award on the occasion of Doctors Day in 2020.